Are There Tax Incentives for Hiring People with Disabilities?

 Key Groups That May Qualify

-● Participants in vocational rehabilitation
+- Participants in vocational rehabilitation

-● Recent SSI recipients
+- Recent SSI recipients

-● Recently separated veterans with a service related disability
+- Recently separated veterans with a service-related disability

 How Tax Credits Work

-Another difficulty businesses face is simply lack of knowledge about the process.
+Another difficulty businesses face is simply a lack of knowledge about the process.
 Many employers are unaware that they may qualify for these tax incentives for hiring people with disabilities.
 Or, they assume the program is too complex or difficult to use—making it a waste of time to attempt to capture the available credits.
-We aim to resolve both of these problems through education and practical solutions.
+We help resolve both of these problems through education and practical solutions.